USEPA/CMAQ/UTIL/chemmech/README.md

 #### SPECIAL.

 The key word SPECIAL lists operators used in the REACTIONS block to express reaction rate constant.
-Operators combine reaction rate constant and concentrations.
+Operators combine reaction rate constants and species concentrations.
 A mechanism often uses them to lump reactions together with an already defined rate constant.
 An example shows an operator called RY is derived from two following reactions with respective rate constants, RKA RKB, RKH, and RKI used in a photochemical mechanism.

         X + Y = 0.3*Z
         U + Y = 0.5*W